andela/hairven/CONTRIBUTING.md

 The plugin should be installed on any editor or IDE being used by the contributor.
 A detailed installation instruction can be found at http://jshint.com/install/.

-Further information and documentation is can be found at http://jshint.com/ and http://jshint.com/docs/.
+Further information and documentation is can also be found at http://jshint.com/ and http://jshint.com/docs/.

 # <a name="ar"></a> Additional Resources